najnesnaj/pinetime-zephyr/manual/_build/markdown/lvgl.md

 ## Overview

-This sample application displays "Hello World" in the center of the screen and a counter at the bottom which increments every second.
+This sample application displays “Hello World” in the center of the screen and a counter at the bottom which increments every second.

 LittlevGL is a free and open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.